What is Falinks Raid Boss? (Mega Concept Discussion)

 Fast Moves (Quick Moves)

-- Low damage per hit, but used frequently
+- Low damage but high frequency

-Mega Falinks – Fast Moves
+Falinks – Fast Moves

 | Move | Type | Damage | Energy Gain | Notes |